hgmeza/devops-journey/kubernetes-micro-services/microservices/README.md

 The records of the tracker are stored in memory, inside the app running the container.
 Eventually the pod will run out the memory (can take a long time).
 In a microservice architecture, we have to design so that they are resilient to failure.

 Entering: A database microservice.

+## Release 3
+This allows that the `position-simulator` (tracker), only handles one thing only (remember, microservices is all about the `single responsibility principle) by storing the tracker data into the new mongodb instance.